 Soundshaper has a dedicated Mix Page for creating and editing Mixfiles.
 In this screenshot, mix parameters are set for sounds pre-selected on the Main Page and the mix is run without any need to understand the CDP mixfile format:

 Alternatively, the mix list can be displayed and added to or edited on the page:

 CDP's COLUMNS program is implemented in a dedicated Data Editor page.

-You can launch up to 10 favourite external programs from within Soundshaper.
-You can easily process your sound externally, e.g. using VST or DX plugins hosted by your editor, and return the result to Soundshaper for further processing.
-For further details, see the support page USING SOUNDSHAPER WITH AN AUDIO EDITOR.
+Soundshaper can launch up to 10 favourite external programs.
+For example, you might use a plugin and send the result to Soundshaper for further processing.
+(See the support page USING SOUNDSHAPER WITH AN AUDIO EDITOR.)

 Soundshaper has MIDI support for CDP Sequences.
 CDP's Sequencer2 program plays any number of sources at any pitch, time and level.
 Soundshaper can convert a standard MIDI file (SMF) into CDP's data format and render it in audio using any suitable source sounds.